Agsikap3D/Wristwatch-BMG-UM2-Adapter/README.md

 ## Installation Notes:
 1.)
 Assemble the WWBMG extruder and use the new main body housing.
 2.)
 Install the UM2 fitting by pressing it to the hole.
-You can still detach it if necessary, but be careful not breaking the adapter.
+You can still detach it if necessary, but be careful not breaking it.

 ![Image](https://github.com/user-attachments/assets/9ff30367-a948-4bca-97e5-7c361c74cb14)

 3.)
 Print multiple thicknesses of the UM2 Clip and test which one fits best.
-Ideally, it should just snugly fit and eliminate vertical play on the adapter.
+Ideally, it should just snugly fit and eliminate vertical play on the fitting.
 Not loose, but also not to tight.
 As a baseline, use the 1.8mm variant.

 ![Image](https://github.com/user-attachments/assets/93b82bd9-3741-4db8-84c5-561302408fca)

 4.)
 When installing the PTFE tube, the clip must be removed before pushing down the tube.
 Reinstall the clip to secure the tube.
 5.)
-When detaching the tube, remove the clip and press the UM2 adapter down before and while pulling the tube.
+When detaching the tube, remove the clip and press the UM2 fitting down before and while pulling the tube.
 6.)
 I have also tweaked the mounting holes to match an Orbiter 2.0 mounting.

 If you have any requests, feel free to reach out to me: